 From the main pedestrian street outside, the building proposes a direct, physical link between the city centre and the area.
 From this street, one is invited into the building's grand central space found in the Kettle building, an inextricably direct link to the industrial era in which the factory was erected with its original artefacts such as raw concrete pillars and large funnels used for coal transportation.

-Different intersecting and overlapping zones such as a theater passage, the turbine gallery, an indoor plaza are introduced and propose a graduation from a cultural sphere of art galleries, ateliers, and a theater to more sports-like and educational functions, and finally, the Dreamhouse, situated on the upper level of the Craft hall, houses workspaces for creatives.
-Although each level serves its specific function and make room for a specific activity, the shared spaces throughout the building become meeting points and enable interaction between the many users.
+Different intersecting and overlapping zones such as a theatre passage, the turbine gallery, an indoor plaza are introduced and propose a graduation from a cultural sphere to more sports-like and educational functions, and finally, the Dreamhouse, situated on the upper level of the Craft hall, houses workspaces for creatives.
+Although each level serves its specific function and makes room for a specific activity, the shared spaces throughout the building become meeting points enabling interaction between the many users.

 As a homage to its historical heritage, Nordkraft has both succeeded in uniting the city by bridging the gap between the east and the rest of Aalborg as well as creating a new narrative about Aalborg as Northern Denmark's cultural capital.

 Lars Juel Thiis / partner @ Cubo Arkitekter